hiresh/PodBuddy/Readme.md

 * Access the *Load unpacked* option on top left corner
 * Select the folder where the previously download zip was extracted
 * Tiny icon for *podbuddy* will appear next to URL bar
-* Register with your GUID
+* Register with your GUID after clicking on the podbuddy icon.

 # Usage